albeertito7/init-gurobi/README.md

 # init-gurobi

-Repository with the aim of getting started with the gurobi techonology and as an introduction to data modelling problems
+Repository with the aim of getting started with the gurobi optimitzation techonology and as an introduction to data modelling problems.

-# Get Started
+## Get Started

-> **Note**: you may need a license to run gurobipy on your own machine, if so you can check the [Gurobi Website](https://www.gurobi.com) for more information
+> **Note**: you may need a license to run *gurobipy* on your own machine, if so you can check the [Gurobi Website](https://www.gurobi.com) for more information

 Install the python module gurobipy by running `pip install gurobipy` in your shell

 ### How to use?

-Import the module adding `import gurobipy as gb` at the top of your python script
+Import the module adding `import gurobipy as gb` at the top of your python script and start coding.